Symphonic

-Joshua Bell, Bryn Terfel, Daniel Harding: three stalwarts of the music world, brought together for three repertoires in their own right: the dazzling Scottish Symphony, the timeless Fiddler on the Roof, and the symphonic depths of Rachmaninov.
+Joshua Bell, Bryn Terfel, Daniel Harding: three stalwarts of the music world, brought together for three repertoires in their own right: the poignant Violin Concerto by de Hartmann, the timeless Fiddler on the Roof, and the symphonic depths of Rachmaninov.

 Programme